 The College of Engineering ELLC offers a dynamic and engaging living environment that promotes personal growth and academic success with a strong support network.
 Freshman engineering students live together in four centrally located campus residence halls, directly benefiting from peer support and programming designed especially for them.
 The ELLC started in 2007 and is a highly acclaimed model for student success that you definitely want to be a part of!

 The engineering RAMs and the ELLC programs provide support for all freshman engineering students.
 It does not matter if you live in another residence hall on campus or if commute to campus: the ELLC is there for you – the resources and programs at the ELLC are open and available to all engineering freshman.
 Be sure to participate regularly and take advantage of the various resources, programs, and integrated support network that will help you succeed as a URI engineering student.

 Meet the 2013-2014 Engineering RAMs (Resident Academic Mentors)

 “It was very helpful having the mentors living in the dorms with us as new freshmen.
 Their doors were always open and they were always available to help.” - ELLC resident

 Two RAMs live in each of our four ELLC residence halls: Hutchinson, Peck, Merrow, and Tucker.
-These upperclass engineering students serve as peer mentors for freshmen living in ELLC residence halls as well as freshman residing in other residence halls or who live off campus.
-The RAMs provide academic support to underclassmen and are their direct connection with the College of Engineering.
+These upperclass engineering students serve as peer mentors for engineering freshmen living in ELLC residence halls as well as engineering freshman residing in other residence halls or who live off campus.
+The RAMs are an integrated team that provides academic support to underclassmen and are their direct connection with the College of Engineering.
 Find out more about your 2013-2014 RAMs.

 Joining the ELLC Community of Scholars